The Dialogue That Heals: A Comprehensive Evaluation of Doctor Agents' Inquiry Capability: MAQuE

 \subsection{Diverse Patient Simulation}

 Following prior work~\cite{}, we use an LLM to simulate patients via role-playing based on a given profile.
 Since available profiles are limited in scale and lack broad coverage across medical departments, we enrich our dataset by supplementing existing profiles from public sources~\citep{jin2021medqa,johri2024craftmd,Schmidgall2024agentclinic} with synthetic cases~\citep{lai2025patientzerounifiedframeworkrealrecordfree}.
 Additionally, to maintain realism and diversity during conversations, we dynamically control the flow of information and the patient's conversational tone.
-An example patient prompt is provided in Figure \ref{fig:simulator_method}.
+The patient synthesis process is provided in Figure \ref{fig:simulator_method}.

 \paragraph{Patient Profiles Collection} We begin by collecting existing diagnostic questioning tasks from public datasets, including MedQA~\citep{jin2021medqa}, Craft-MD~\citep{johri2024craftmd}, NEJM~\citep{Schmidgall2024agentclinic} and DiagnosisArena~\citep{zhu2025diagnosisarenabenchmarkingdiagnosticreasoning}.
 These instances are sourced from the US medical licensing exam, online question banks, NEJM case challenges, and top medical journals.
 To align the schemas of their clinical descriptions, we use GPT-4o to convert them into consistent structured patient profiles.
 Specifically, each patient description is decomposed into \emph{atomic information units (AIUs)}.
 This enables controlled disclosure across turns and precise tracking of what has been revealed, missed, or misinterpreted, which directly supports the fine-grained evaluation.
 Nevertheless, we note that these datasets are not distributed uniformly across medical departments, which hinders the effective evaluation of general practitioners.
 To address this, we follow \cite{lai2025patientzerounifiedframeworkrealrecordfree} to craft high-quality synthetic patient information to enrich the coverage of our benchmark, which now comprises 21 specialties.
 Table \ref{tab:data_source} and Figure \ref{fig:department_distribution} show the source statistics and distribution of \textsc{MAQuE}, respectively.
 More processing details are documented in \S \ref{app:process_pipeline} to ensure reproducibility.